suchimitha/just-the-docs/docs/configuration.md

 Ex: req.options.put('PageNumber','1');

 ## 2. xeroCustomer
 It is an instance of the AccountWrapper (Xero Contact Wrapper) class.
-To Create/Insert customer we should pass values to variables which are needed.
+To Create/Insert customer we should pass desired values to variables.
 For all xeroCustomer variables you can refer [here]({{ site.baseurl }}{% link docs/CustomerOperations/CustomerOperations.md %})
 ```yaml
 Ex: bw_xero_api01.BreadwinnerAPI.AccountWrapper xContact = new bw_xero_api01.BreadwinnerAPI.AccountWrapper();
     xContact.name = 'Test Customer';